Wake Up To Mental Clarity: How Sleep Enhances Cognitive Function

 Innovative devices like smart mattresses monitor heart rate variability or movement patterns throughout the night, offering insights into the quality of slumber.

-Sleep apps provide guided relaxation techniques or white noise options that assist individuals in falling asleep more easily.
+Sleep apps provide guided or white noise options that assist individuals in falling asleep more easily.

 With a better understanding and management of these issues related to disturbed slumber comes improved cognitive function.